matiasraisanen/insecrawl/README.md

 -c, --country       Desired country as a two letter code (ISO 3166-1 alpha-2)

--C, --countryList   Prints a lis containing each country that has cameras
+-C, --countryList   Prints a list containing each country that has cameras
                     on insecam, and their respective amounts.

 -d, --details       Prints details for a given camera ID.